wazuh/wazuh-documentation/source/user-manual/manager/automatic-reports.rst

 Generating automatic reports
 -----------------------------
 Daily reports are summaries of the alerts that were triggered each day.
 You can configure your own customized report by using the ``report`` option in the ``ossec.conf`` file.
 More information on this can be found at :ref:`Report <reference_ossec_reports>`.
-For information on how to configure email alerts , see the :ref:`Configuring email alerts <manual_email_report>` and :ref:`SMTP server with authentication <smtp_authentication>` sections for reference.
+For information on confining email alerts, see the :ref:`Configuring email alerts <manual_email_report>` and :ref:`SMTP server with authentication <smtp_authentication>` sections for reference.

 .. code-block:: xml